bamcis-io/amazon-dynamodb-lock-client/README.md

     {
         public async Task UsageExample()
         {
-            // Inject client configuration to the builder like the endpoint and igningregion IAmazonDynamoDB dynamodb = new AmazonDynamoDBClient(new BasicAWSCredential("a", "a"), new AmazonDynamoDBConfig() {
+            // Inject client configuration to the builder like the endpoint and signing region IAmazonDynamoDB dynamodbClient = new AmazonDynamoDBClient(new BasicAWSCredential("a", "a"), new AmazonDynamoDBConfig()
+            {
                 ServiceURL = "http://localhost:4567"
             });